-The “Alfresco Developer” series of articles is aimed at developers new to Alfresco who need an overview of the main customization points.
+The “Alfresco Developer” series of tutorials is aimed at developers new to Alfresco who need an overview of the main customization points.
 The series uses a single business case as an example that covers many different technical aspects of Alfresco.
-Each article takes you through hands-on customizations, step-by-step, and includes ready-to-build source code so you can follow along using your own local installation.
+Each tutorial takes you through hands-on customizations, step-by-step, and includes ready-to-build source code so you can follow along using your own local installation.

-Much of the information can be found on Alfresco’s wiki, in the forums, in Jira, and, of course, in the source–my goal was to pull it together into a cohesive, step-by-step story.
+Much of the information can be found in the official Alfresco documentation, Alfresco’s wiki, in the forums, in Jira, and, of course, in the source–my goal was to pull it together into a cohesive, step-by-step story.

 New articles may be added to the series over time.
 The articles currently in the series are shown below in a rough recommended order of progression:

-This article introduces the fictitious “SomeCo” company that is planning on using Alfresco for both document management and web content management.
+This tutorial introduces the fictitious “SomeCo” company that is planning on using Alfresco for both document management and web content management.
 SomeCo is going to use Alfresco to manage the authoring process around whitepapers which are subsequently published to their web site.
-The goal is for the remaining articles in the series to build on the SomeCo example.
+The remaining articles in the series build on the SomeCo example.

-This article builds on the custom content types article by adding support to the content model for user-contributed ratings of whitepapers.
+This tutorial builds on the custom content types tutorial by adding support to the content model for user-contributed ratings of whitepapers.
 The custom behavior is used to calculate the average rating for each piece of rated content.
-The rateable aspect and associated behavior will be leveraged by web scripts called when users on the SomeCo web site click a ratings widget.

-The intent of the article is to walk through some hands-on examples using Alfresco’s Web Script Framework which became available in the 2.1 release of the product.
-The article shows how to use Web Scripts to create a REST API for creating user-contributed ratings.
-The SomeCo web site can then wire an AJAX ratings widget to the REST API to allow SomeCo web site visitors to rate whitepapers published on the site.
+The intent of the tutorial is to walk through some hands-on examples using Alfresco’s Web Script Framework.
+The tutorial shows how to use Web Scripts to create a RESTful API for creating user-contributed ratings.

-The article starts by describing high-level worklfow concepts and steps for implementing advanced workflows in Alfresco and then dives into the details by walking you through an example.
+The tutorial starts by describing high-level workflow concepts and steps for implementing advanced workflows in Alfresco using Activiti and then dives into the details by walking you through an example.